raspberrypilearning/stamping-app/en/step_4.md

 --- task ---

-The second set up block is when your equivalent of the Ingredients sprite is clicked, it automatically changes to the next costume:
+The second set up block automatically changes to the next costume when your equivalent of the Ingredients sprite is clicked:

 ```blocks3
 when this sprite clicked